shihjay2/hieofone-as/readme.md

 ## License

-The HIE of One Authorization Server is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The HIE of One Authorization Server is open-sourced software licensed under the [GNU AGPLv3 license](https://opensource.org/licenses/AGPL-3.0).